Ayywer/Czapis/README.md

 ## How to use it?

+1.Make sure you have latest Node installed: [here](https://nodejs.org/en)

+2.Setup your bot's token and customize your prefix.

-1.Make sure you have latest Node installed: [here](https://nodejs.org/en) 2.While at \Czapis folder, enter in console/terminal: node index.js 3.Setup your bot's token, prefix if you want and you good to go!
+3.While at \Czapis folder, enter in console/terminal: node index.js and you good to go!

 In theory, this should work fine (thats the way I use).

 ## How to customize it?